27 October 2023

 Webinar: How to Build Your Personal Brand

-And with several employers reducing their student and graduate recruitment due to COVID-19, a strong personal brand has never been more important.
+And with several employers reducing their student and graduate recruitment due to the fragile economic climate, a strong personal brand has never been more important.

 Read on for a quick summary of the 8 key ingredients to help you put together a great personal brand.

 Want to skip to the good bit?
 Scroll to the bottom of this page to watch a free ‘personal branding’ webinar.
 It’s packed with more in-depth insights to help you fire up your employability.

 Think a personal brand is just about how you present yourself to others?

 A personal brand is not like an Instagram profile.
 Instead, think of a personal brand as the intersection of how you present yourself to others AND how you are perceived by that audience.

 So what’s the point of a personal brand?

 - It’s the most effective marketing tool to ensure you stand out from your competition.

 - It allows you to gain recognition and credibility as a thought leader in your industry.